Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Shader-Graph.md

 ## Shader Graph window

-The Shader Graph window consists of the Master Node, the Preview Window, and the Blackboard.
+The Shader Graph window consists of the Master Node, the Preview Window, the Blackboard, and the Internal Inspector.

 ![](images/ShaderGraphWindow.png)